TechnoMom/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 11: Wednesday, 13 January 2021

+**Today's Progress**: More of the Basic Algorithm Scripting and Web Development Fundamentals review.

+**Thoughts**: It's D&D night, so I didn't have as much time to study.
+But I did get my hour in, then had some pure fun.

 ### Day 10: Tuesday, 12 January 2021

 **Today's Progress**: I started the Basic Algorithm Scripting at FCC and did more Web Development Fundamentals review at Codecademy.